 Determining who is at fault in a bicycle accident can be complicated.
 Understanding the applicable laws and knowing how to gather the right information is critical in establishing a liability claim.
 If you have been involved in an accident due to the actions of another person or equipment failure, seek legal advice as soon as possible.

-The Kansas City bicycle accident attorneys of Peterson & Associates, P.C. have the experience and proven success to guide you through this time!
+Peterson & Associates, P.C. has the experience and proven success to guide you through this time!

 “They get the job done.” - Theresa